jaredly/j3/Roadmap.md

   and like the creation of namespaces, the moving of namespaces. ugh I should probably be calling these things toplevels instead of namespaces.

+each toplevel is like its own git branch, conceptually.

+um anyway, to prepare for this, I would want to:
+- refactor the getKeyUpdate logic to be less ... fragmented? idk -

 # OK FOlks now it's time to do ...